dmethi/ff2021/season-recap-week-4.md

 Looks like most people would be a little bit better than Varun if they had his schedule, again highlighting that he hasn't been one of the stronger teams in the  league to start the year.

+> __Solid recovery the past couple of weeks has seen you climb to 2-2 after an 0-2 start, how would you assess your season so far?__
+>
+> I would like to view myself as the rightful king of the league.
+I wanted to give the other teams some cushion before I demolished them for the year.
+I have the best team in the league and it’s just too easy.
+>
+> __You’re at or above average at every position except WR, in which you’re dead last.
+How’re you liking your roster so far - feel the need to make any changes?__
+>
+> I don’t think I need any wide receivers.
+OBJ about to go coo and that’s that.
+>
+> __How do you plan to continue riding this momentum and secure a playoff spot?__
+>
+> I plan on securing a playoff spot with my long term history of appearing in the playoffs.
+History repeats himself and I know what it takes to be in the playoffs year to year.

 ### 7. Aman

 {% include_relative recap4/YouSmellLikeDaal_record.html %}